About Us

 Charles Braymen

 Ph.D., CFA Economics and FinanceCharles Braymen has been a professor with Creighton University since 2011 in the department of Economics and Finance at the Heider College of Business.
 He currently teaches classes in international economics, international financial management, and courses in the graduate of finance programs.
 Charles Braymen’s idea to develop a practicum for undergraduate students stemmed from his desire to embrace the diverse skills of Creighton students and create a lasting impact on the world.
-He emphasizes the importance of working with local partners to compliment current needs and learn how to adapt the technology of the BlueBox to its environment.
+He emphasizes the importance of working with local partners to complement current needs and learn how to adapt the technology of the BlueBox to its environment.

 Dustin Ormond